lightning/bolts/02-peer-protocol.md

 is valid.
 However, this also means the fallen-behind node has revealed this fact (though not provably: it could be lying), and the other node could use this to broadcast a previous state.

+`option_static_remotekey` removes the changing `to_remote` key,
+so the `my_current_per_commitment_point` is unnecessary and thus ignored (for parsing simplicity, it remains and must be a valid point, however), but the disclosure of previous secret still allows fall-behind detection.
+An implementation can offer both, however, and fall back to the `option_data_loss_protect` behavior if `option_static_remotekey` is not negotiated.

 # Authors